beyarkay/StatsForMortals/readme.md

 ### Intuition behind the Multivariate Normal Distribution
 Still a work in progress, but the most recent versions are uploaded [here](https://people.cs.uct.ac.za/~KNXBOY001/StatsForMortals/scratchpad.html)

-All of the above are best viewed on a phone.

-Currently in progress: